chloeob74/gun_policy_analysis/README.md

 # A State-Level Firearm Policy Analysis

-A reproducible pipline to conbine CDC mortality data with the **RAND State Firearm Law Database** to engineer policy-strength features and analyze outcomes.
+A reproducible pipeline to combine CDC mortality data with the **RAND State Firearm Law Database** to engineer policy-strength features and analyze outcomes.
 Includes a Makefile-driven workflow and a Shiny App.

 ## Overview
 - **Goal:** Quantify relationships between policy changes and firearm mortality.